 When will the clinical waste be collected?

-East Northamptonshire Council currently provides a confidential clinical waste service in partnership with our contractors Kier Street Services.
+East Northamptonshire Council currently provides a confidential clinical waste service in partnership with our contractors.
 All containers; either plastic sacks or rigid 5 litre sharps pots are provided by the Council.
 These follow the national colour coding approach.
 Customers receive new supplies after each collection.